jaredstorm/journey_old/Assets/Project/README.txt

   If it's likely to change in the next 2 weeks or so, it goes here.

 Finished:
   Finished segments of the game.
-Stuff you're not as likely to touch again.
+Stuff you're not as likely to make radical changes to.